 According to American Pet Products Association’s 2021-2022 National Pet Owners Survey, 70% of households in the US owned a type of pet as compared to 56% in 1988.

-Americans favor canines over kittens annually and even buy pet insurance based on that principle.
+According to APPA, Americans favor canines over kittens annually and even buy pet insurance based on that principle.
 Many pet-owning households have one dog or more, while others find felines are the cat’s meow.

 Approximately 1 in 5 U.S. Households Acquired a Dog or Cat From March 2020 to May 2021 (ASPCA)